• Skip to main content

 Words of kindness on display

-Besides my compliment starter support tool, I also carefully selected some great kindness and positive self-esteem quotes to have displayed in our classroom, pod and the school.
+Besides my compliment starter support tool, I also carefully selected some great kindness and positive self-esteem quotes to have displayed in our classroom, pod, and school.
 I made them in poster format and then made them in bookmarks, so each kiddo had a constant reminder of kindness.

 Depending on what you are looking for, I made anti-bully self-esteem bookmarks as well as reminders of kindness bookmarks.